JesseNyberg/HLTVStats/README.md

 ![Demonstration](https://raw.githubusercontent.com/skotfrii2/HLTV-Stats-Collector/master/demonstration/demonstration.gif)

+* Demonstration for the page #2 coming soon!

 ## Uses
 The application is mainly made for CS:GO match betting, though it might have some other uses too.